core-wg/transport-indication/draft-ietf-core-transport-indication.md

 Examples of such resources are those whose URIs including loopback addresses or partially-qualified domain names.

 [^applicabilitylimited]: Possibly not limited a lot, but we have not looked into those cases in detail yet. --CA

+## Registered names and transport setup

+The CoAP specification is intentionally open about the resolution services by which indirect identifiers in the host portion of a CoAP URI are resolved, giving DNS as one example without going into details ({{Section 6.1 of RFC7252}}).

+This document does not change any of that, but it does point out in {{findendpoint}} the breadth of information that such a service can provide (e.g. providing multiple addresses, or metadata on services used on them), and gives a concrete example of the information that modern DNS idioms deliver (which it enables by performing a registration in {{iana-underscored}}).

 ## Concepts